-We face competition for site rental customers from various sources, including:
+We face increasing competition for site rental customers from various sources, including:

-- . other large independent tower owners; - . wireless carriers that own and operate their own tower footprints and lease antenna space to other carriers; - site development companies which acquire antenna space on existing towers for wireless carriers and manage new tower construction; and - . traditional local independent tower operators.
+- . other large independent tower owners; - . wireless carriers that own and operate their own towers and lease antenna space to other carriers; - site development companies that acquire antenna space on existing towers for wireless carriers and manage new tower construction; and - . traditional local independent tower operators.

-Wireless communications carriers that own and operate their own tower footprints generally are substantially larger and have greater financial resources than we have.
-We believe that tower location and capacity, price, quality of service and density within a geographic market historically have been and will continue to be the most significant competitive factors affecting the site rental business.
+Wireless carriers that own and operate their own tower portfolios generally are substantially larger and have greater financial resources than we have.
+As competition for tenants on towers increases, lease rates could be adversely affected.